Owls (former)

 (NCBI-index: 753224)

 The Straw Dot (Rivula sericealis) looks like a triangle when resting.
-The forewing is straw-colored with a brown dorsum and fringe.
+The forewing is straw-coloured with a brown dorsum and fringe.
 The wing clearly shows a purple central spot with two small black dots.
 He flies in three generations from May to October with a wingspan of 18-22mm.
 Host plant: Various grasses.
 Dutch name: Stro-uiltje.
 Frisian name: Strieûltsje.

 Flying period: